oscarsiaw/oscarsiaw.github.io/README.md

 ## MySQL Projects
 ### 1.Financial Loan Data Analysis SQL Queries
-Goal: [Describe the goal of the project here].
+- **Goal**: Analyze a financial loan dataset to extract insights using SQL, focusing on loan approval patterns, customer behavior, and financial trends
-Description: This project involves a comprehensive set of SQL queries used for analyzing a financial loan dataset.
+- **Description**: This project involves a comprehensive set of SQL queries used for analyzing a financial loan dataset.
 The queries are written to extract key insights about the loans, such as the total applications, loan amounts, payment information, and trends over time..
 Skills: SQL queries (SELECT, JOIN, GROUP BY, etc.), Data cleaning, Data transformation.
 Technology: MySQL.
 [Link to Project]